STAMP-project/stamp-ide/README.md

 - DSpot: see [DSpot Getting Started guide](README_DSpot.md) for information to install and use DSpot tool.
 - Descartes: see [Descartes Getting Started guide](README_Descartes.md) for information to install and use Descartes tool.
+- Botsing: see [Botsing Getting Started guide](README_Botsing.md) for information to install and use Botsing tool.

 ## Installation
 The installation of the STAMP Eclipse plugins follows the standard Eclipse plugin installation precedure.